Solomon Northup: Marriage and family

 Solomon Northup married Anne Hampton on December 25, 1829, one month after the death of his father, or on November 22, 1829, according to sworn depositions by Anne Northup, Josiah Hand, and Timothy Eddy, the last of whom was the justice of the peace who performed the wedding.
 They were married in Fort Edward.
 Anne, the daughter of William Hampton, was born March 14, 1808.
 (Note: Buell states that she was born in or shortly after 1800.)
 She grew up in Sandy Hill.
 A "woman of color", she was of African, European, and Native American descent.
 They had three children: Elizabeth (born c.
 1831), Margaret (born c.
 1833), and Alonzo (born c.
 1835).

 At the start of their marriage, the couple lived at Fort House, "the old yellow house", at the southern end of Fort Edward.
 In 1830, they moved to Kingsbury, both of which were small communities in Washington County.
 After selling their farm in 1834, the Northups moved 20 mi to Saratoga Springs, New York, for its employment opportunities.

 Anne was known for her culinary expertise.
 She worked for local taverns that served food and drink, at the United States Hotel and elite hotels such as the Pavilion Hotel.
 When court was in session at the county seat of Fort Edward, she worked at Sherrill's Coffee House in Sandy Hill.

 After Northup was kidnapped, Anne and her oldest daughter, Elizabeth, went to work as domestic servants in New York City at Madame Jumel's Mansion on the East River in the summer of 1841.
 Alonzo was with them.
 Margaret, their youngest daughter, went to Hoboken, New Jersey, to live with a friend of Madame Jumel, who also had a young daughter.
 After about two years, Anne brought the family back together in Saratoga, where she worked as a hotel cook, including at Carpenter's Hotel in Glens Falls.

-In 1852, she learned of her husband's fate and asked for Henry B. Northup's help to free him.
+In 1852, she learned of her husband's fate and asked for the help of Henry B. Northup, the son of Solomon's father's former master, to free him.
 A letter was prepared to the Governor of New York, Washington Hunt, based upon a deposition given by Anne Northup to Justice of the Peace Charles Hughes on November 19, 1852.
 He gathered the information to prove that Northup was free and went to Louisiana to bring him back to New York.